DC-AO-CR/laravel_mvc_example/README.md

 `./vendor/bin/sail artisan make:controller StudentController`

-This created the following file file: ``.
+This created the following file file: [app/Http/Controllers/StudentController.php](app/Http/Controllers/StudentController.php).

 ### How can we add a GET route to the method in the controller?

-We put a route in the `web.api` to be reachable by an URL in the web app.
+We put a route in the `web` to be reachable by an URL in the web app.

-We added the GET route in the following file:
+We added the GET route in the following file: [routes/web.php](routes/web.php)

 ### How can we generate the Student view?